Zacham17/CNCS-Capstone/README.md

 # CNCS-Capstone
-This repository will cover the capstone brainstorming, development, and execution processes for my CNCS Capstone Project.
-This repository will evolve over the course of the next year.
+This repository covers the capstone brainstorming, development, and execution processes for my CNCS Capstone Project.
+The project is a Proof of Concept demonstration of how incorporating SIEM functionality into a ticketing system can inprove ticket resolution times by helping identify the source of reported issues.
+This was accomplished by developing a simple ticketing system using a Django Web application, and then integrating the functionality of the Elastic Stack as a SIEM system using scripts to query and parse the data gathered by it.
+This page is the main code page, containing all developed code for this project.
+The file called "Final Code" contains all of the finished and functional code for this project.
+For more information and documentation on the project, you can go to the Wiki page.

-You can reach the capstone landing page [here](https://github.com/Zacham17/CNCS-Capstone/wiki).
+You can reach the capstone Wiki landing page [here](https://github.com/Zacham17/CNCS-Capstone/wiki).